By: Corin Cook on January 10th, 2023

 These times of crisis are often paired with economic uncertainty for each of us, causing job loss, severe inflation, or other factors that make money a little tight.

 At Berry Insurance, we’re a small, family-owned company.
-Each of our nine employees have a unique family situation and are all navigating this crisis in different ways, and for some, it means cutting costs.
-Some of you may even be considering reducing insurance coverages to save money.
+Each of our eleven employees have their own unique family situation that navigates a crisis in different ways, and for some, it means cutting costs.
+Some of you may even be considering reducing insurance coverage to save money.
 If so, we’ve got some recommendations on ways you can do so safely and effectively.